 - Using kratom to avoid withdrawal symptoms rather than for its original intended purpose

 These withdrawal symptoms, while typically less severe than traditional opioid withdrawal, can be uncomfortable enough to drive continued use and make quitting difficult without professional support.
+The discomfort of withdrawal is one reason many people benefit from structured treatment programs that provide medical oversight and therapeutic support during the early stages of recovery.

 Since Lighthouse Recovery is located in Dallas, TX, it’s important to understand kratom’s current legal status in Texas and potential upcoming changes that could affect residents.

-As of October 2025, kratom remains legal in Texas for adults 18 and older under the Texas Kratom Consumer Health and Safety Protection Act (House Bill 1097), which was passed in 2023.
-This law established regulations requiring:
+Current Texas Law: As of October 2025, kratom remains legal in Texas for adults 18 and older under the Texas Kratom Consumer Health and Safety Protection Act (House Bill 1097), which was passed in 2023.
+This law established regulations requiring third-party lab testing for kratom products, proper labeling with alkaloid content and usage instructions, prohibition of sales to individuals under 18, and restrictions on adulterated or contaminated products.
+Currently, no major Texas cities, including Dallas, Houston, Austin, or San Antonio, have enacted local kratom bans.

-More importantly, if you’re monitoring kratom legislation because you’re concerned about your use or facing potential legal consequences, this may indicate that it’s time to evaluate your relationship with the substance and consider whether professional support could help.
+If you’re monitoring kratom legislation because you’re concerned about your use or facing potential legal consequences, this may indicate that it’s time to evaluate your relationship with the substance and consider whether professional support could help.

 If you’re facing a drug test and have used kratom, consider the context and requirements of your specific situation.
 For employment screening using standard panels, kratom typically won’t appear.
 However, if you’re in the military, on probation, or in a treatment program, specialized testing may be used.

-When to Seek Help
+When Should You Seek Help for Kratom Use?

 - Inability to stop or cut down despite wanting to